scaleoutsean/eseries-perf-analyzer/README.md

 git clone https://github.com/scaleoutsean/eseries-perf-analyzer/
 cd eseries-perf-analyzer/epa
 ```
-- in the `epa` subdirectory, run `make run` to build and run InfluxDB and Grafana
+- the `epa` subdirectory: enter it, and use `make run` to build and run InfluxDB and Grafana
   - Unless these containers need a change or update, going back to this folder is generally not necessary
+- the `collector` subdirectory: go one level up from `epa`, and enter the `collector` sub-directory
-- go to the `collector` sub-directory edit `docker-compose.yml` and `config.json`: `SYSNAME` in docker-compose.yml must be present and identical to `name` value(s) in `config.json`.
-Then run `docker-compose build && docker-compose up` to start dbmanager and collector(s)
+  - edit `docker-compose.yml` and `config.json`: `SYSNAME` in docker-compose.yml must be present and identical to `name` value(s) in `config.json`
+  - run `docker-compose build && docker-compose up` to start dbmanager and collector(s)
-  - When E-Series arrays are added or removed, edit the same files and run `docker-compose build && docker-compose down && docker-compose up` to update
+  - if/when E-Series arrays are added or removed, edit the same files and run `docker-compose build && docker-compose down && docker-compose up` to update

 Kubernetes users should skim through this page to get the idea how EPA works, and then follow [Kubernetes README](kubernetes/README.md).